mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public GlobalNPC GetGlobalNPC(string name)

 Gets the GlobalNPC instance with the given name from this mod.

+### public void AddNPCInfo(string name, NPCInfo info)

+Adds the given type of NPC information storage to the game, using the provided name.

 ### public void AddNPCHeadTexture(int npcType, string texture)